lucky-rydar/pico-lang/README.md

 This is my own programming language based on virtual machine

-The architecture of app will contain main foue classes:
+The architecture of app will contain main four classes:

 * VirtualMachine
    * Lexer (make token from text)